patrickbwarren/transam-triton/EMULATOR.md

  - `-t` specifies a tape binary, for example `-t TAPE`
  - `-u` installs one or two user ROM(s);
- - `-z` specifies a file to write the EPROM to, with function key F8 To install two user ROMS using the `-u` option, separate the filenames by a comma with no spaces, for example `-u ROM1,ROM2`.
+ - `-z` specifies a file to write the EPROM to, with function key F8

+To install two user ROMS using the `-u` option, separate the filenames by a comma with no spaces, for example `-u ROM1,ROM2`.
 ROMs are always installed at `0x400` first followed by `0x800`.
 To override this one could make a blank ROM filled with `0xff` bytes using the EPROM programmer.
-Alternatively one can use the following pipe on linux which generates 1024 zero bytes from `/dev/zero` and then uses `sed` to change these to `0xff` bytes:
+Alternatively one can use the following unix (linux) command which generates 1024 zero bytes from `/dev/zero` and pipes them through `sed` to change them to `0xff` bytes:
 ```
 dd if=/dev/zero bs=1024 count=1 | sed 's/\x00/\xff/g' > binfile
 ```
 (obviously one can change `0xff` in this to another value if required).

-When the emulator is running the following function keys can be used to control the emulation (all other keyboard input is sent to the emulation):
+When the emulator is running the following function keys can be used to control the emulation:
  - F1: interrupt 1 (RST 1) - clear screen
  - F2: interrupt 2 (RST 2) - save and dump registers
  - F3: reset (RST 0)